Oleftalsperre

 Nearby Attractions

-3. Rursee: A picturesque lake formed by a dam, Rursee is perfect for boating, hiking, and picnicking, providing a scenic complement to the engineering marvel of Oleftalsperre.
+5. Rursee: A stunning lake formed by the construction of a dam, Rursee is ideal for boating, fishing, and enjoying the scenic landscape.

 Insider Tips